 When an error occurs in an app, mobile engineers want to be the first to know about it.
 They don’t want to discover it from angry customers, the product team, or an executive.
 However, if you don’t have proactive alerting, it will result in slower identification and resolution times, negatively impacting customer experience.

-In addition, the mobile team has to drop everything and scramble to fix the problem, pulling them away from the Nirvana Box of enhancing the product.
+In addition, the mobile team has to drop everything and scramble to fix the problem, pulling them away from valuable feature creation that enhances the product.

 Sure, they might have alerts from their crash reporting or performance monitoring tool, but these alerts are often noisy and not targeted enough for their exact needs.

 For example, a typical Firebase crash alert is fired based on the percentage of affected sessions within a one-hour window.